-Things you should do at a band show.
+Things you should do at a marching band competition.

 - Support all bands.
 Regardless of which band is on the field you should applaud or even cheer when they do a good job.
 Reaction from the crowd will encourage the band to perform better and will result in a more enjoyable show for the audience.

 - Watch the whole show.
 Observe different elements of the bands performance.
 Your interest may be percussion but, you might be surprised with the work the color-guard is doing.
 Often, several things are going on at once in a show.
 If you watch a show several times you may see something new on each occasion.

 - Show up early.
 This is especially true for supporters of larger class bands.
 Many smaller class bands have great shows.
 Arrive early at the next show and see what you have been missing.